AlixWang/FE-Daily/dd.md

 **2024-05-28**
 + Hey, Lilith, sorry for the `holdup`, but Frasier should be back from the dentist any minute.
-+ Oh all right, I'll give you a chance to visit it.
++ Oh all right, that'll give us a chance to visit.

 > holdup: delay

+**2024-05-29**
++ This iceberg here there's `outcroppings` under the water. and un, sea iceberg ice is very hard.
+So it's almost like, it could almost be like a can opener.
+And when probably the Titanic went by it, it just sliced a hole in it like you would with a manual can opener.